lemoogle/iod-node/README.md

 client.call('analyzesentiment',data).on('data',callback)
 ```

-The order of the arguments after the API name don't matter when passed, so all of these are the equivalent.
+The order of the arguments after the API name doesn't matter when passed, so all of these are the equivalent.

 ```js
 //1